Marianas Variety

 Marianas Variety is a daily newspaper published in Saipan, Northern Mariana Islands, five times per week.
 It is owned by Younis Art Studio Inc. Marianas Variety is a member of the Associated Press, Reuters, and the Pacific Islands News Association.

 Publication

 Established on March 16, 1972, Marianas Variety News & Views today has a readership of 40,000 in the Northern Mariana Islands and 2,000 elsewhere in Micronesia.
-It had a sister publications: the Palau Horizon in Palau, which had a readership of 8,000, launched in 1998.
+It had a sister publication: the Palau Horizon in Palau, which had a readership of 8,000, launched in 1998.
 Former sister publication Variety on Guam was sold in 2015 and is now the Guam Daily Post.

 Variety prints an average of 24-40 pages daily with full color capability and is distributed in the Northern Mariana Islands, Guam, Palau, and the Federated States of Micronesia.
 It has subscribers throughout the South Pacific, the Philippines, Hawaii, Japan and the mainland United States.